 Colin Garfield Fink Fellowship, Electrochemical Society (1998)

 Graduate Research Award, American Vacuum Society (1997)

-Constantin G. Economou Memorial Lecture and Prize, California Institute of Technology (1996)
+Constantin G. Economou Memorial Prize, California Institute of Technology (1996)

 - C.-L. Kuo and G.S.
 Hwang, “Strain-induced Formation of Surface Defects in Amorphous Silica: A Theoretical Prediction,” Phys.
 Rev. Lett.
 100, 76104 (2008).